When is it Time to Leave an Addicted Partner?

 Usually, a codependent person works so hard to care for their loved one that they neglect their own needs.
 This can lead to other symptoms such as:

-Remember that it is not your responsibility to protect your loved one from feeling the full consequences of their substance use disorder.
+Remember that it is not your responsibility to protect your loved one from feeling the full holding hands looselyconsequences of their substance use disorder.
 In doing so, you are actually only encouraging them to continue indulging in their addictive behavior because they believe that you have accepted their actions.
 Some ways in which people enable their loved ones to continue in their addictive behavior is by making excuses for them, covering up the fact that they have an addiction, or giving them money to get them out of a financially difficult situation, or bailing them out when they get into trouble.
 Instead of doing any of these things, you should discuss with your loved one how serious you think their disorder is and encourage them to seek professional help.
 When you stop defending a person, they are able to see how their addictive tendencies affect the people around them, and it gives them the opportunity to take responsibility for their actions.

 Being in a codependent relationship is problematic, but being in a codependent relationship with someone who has a substance use disorder can be self-destructive, and you could end up harming rather than helping your loved one.